gallagherman/omnibox-etym/README.md

-PubMed search in the Omnibox
+SUMSearch using the Chrome Omnibox
 ============================

 An OmniBox extension for searching [SUMSearch][1].